The oviposition response of the imported willow leaf beetle (Plagiodera versicolora): Does mother really know best?

 The results of this study question the assumptions upon which most oviposition studies are based.
 Questions include the validity of some estimates of fitness such as adult or larval size, testing of just the larval stage as an indicator of offspring success, and the focus on nutritional value of the host with the exclusion of other possible selective factors.
 These assumptions are shown not to hold true, bringing into question some of the conclusions from the existing body of literature.

 Gross, Sherri Lynn, "The oviposition response of the imported willow leaf beetle (Plagiodera versicolora): Does mother really know best?"
 (2000).
-Biology - Dissertations.
-Paper 49.
+Biology: Dissertations.
+49.